ibm-cloud-docs/subnets/route-global-ip-to-device.md

 # Routing a global IP address to a device
 {:#route-global-ip-address-device}

 Global IP addresses are manually routed by the user to any device that {{site.data.keyword.BluSoftlayer_notm}} offers.
 To route a global IP to a device, the device must be associated with the account that owns the global IP.
+{:shortdesc}

-Follow these steps to route a global IP address to a device.
+Follow these steps to route a global IP address to a device, such as a bare metal server, portable subnet address, gateway virtual IP, or virtual server instance.

 1. Go to the Global IP screen on the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: new_window}.
 Refer to [Displaying the global IP screen](/docs/subnets?topic=subnets-display-global-ip-screen).

-* Select the global IP subnet to be routed.
+1. Select the global IP subnet to be routed.
-* Begin typing the IP address of the device that the global IP will route to in the **Routes to** field.
-This field will auto complete based on your input.
+1. Begin typing the IP address of the device that you want the global IP to route to in the **Routes to** field.
+This field auto completes based on your input.
 It displays any device that is associated with your account.
-* Enter any pertinent notes regarding the global IP, device, or other items, in the **Notes** field.
+1. Enter any pertinent notes regarding the global IP, device, or other items, in the **Notes** field.
-* Select **Update** to complete the route, or select **Cancel** to cancel the action and return to the **Subnets** screen.
+1. Select **Update** to complete the route, or select **Cancel** to cancel the action and return to the **Subnets** screen.

+You cannot route global IP addresses to a primary subnet IP address.
+{:important}

 ## What happens next
 {:#route-global-ip-address-device-next}